xuv/follow_me/README.md

  - Have mongodb running on your local machine
  - Create a virtual python env.
- - Install packages with `pip install -r requirements`
+ - Install packages with `pip install -r requirements.txt`

 ### Configuration